 City of Hickory Public Housing Authority

-City of Hickory Public Housing Authority is a Public Housing Agency in Hickory, North Carolina that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of November 18th, 2019, City of Hickory Public Housing Authority has 1 waiting lists that are open now or opening soon.
+City of Hickory Public Housing Authority is a Public Housing Agency in Hickory, North Carolina that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Homeownership Voucher, Family Self-Sufficiency, Section 8 Project-Based Rental Assistance (PBRA), and Rental Assistance Demonstration (RAD) programs.
+As of January 18th, 2020, City of Hickory Public Housing Authority has 1 waiting lists that are open now or opening soon.

 City of Hickory Public Housing Authority serves Hickory.

 City of Hickory Public Housing Authority also serves within five miles surrounding the territorial boundaries of the Hickory city limits.

 Open City of Hickory Public Housing Authority Waiting Lists

 Hickory, North Carolina Housing Choice Voucher Waiting List

 How To Apply to the Housing Choice Voucher Waiting List